Lie groups and Lie algebras: Representations of Lie groups and Lie algebras

 such that $Y_i:=F_{i}V/F_{i-1}V$ are irreducible for all $i$.
 By (iii), for each $i$ we have $Y_i\cong V_n$ for some $n$, so $c=\frac{n(n+2)}{2}$ and thus this $n$ is the same for all $i$.
 Thus $V(k)$ has dimension $m$, with $h$ acting on it by $k\cdot {\rm Id}$ for $k=n,n-2,...,-n$ and $V(k)=0$ otherwise, by (ii); in particular, $\dim V=m(n+1)$.
 Let $u_1,...,u_m$ be a basis of $V(n)$.
 As in (iii), we define subrepresentations $W_i\subset V$ generated by $u_i$.
 It is easy to see that $W_i\cong V_n$ and the natural morphism $W_1\oplus...\oplus W_m\to V$ is injective.
 Hence it is an isomorphism by dimension count, i.e., $V$ is completely reducible. \end{proof}

 \begin{corollary} (The Jacobson-Morozov lemma for $GL(V)$) Let $V$ be a finite dimensional complex vector space and $N: V\to V$ be a nilpotent operator.
-Then there is a unique up to isomorphism action of $\mathfrak{sl}_2$ on $V$ for which $e$ acts by $N$. \end{corollary}
+Then there is, up to an isomorphism, a unique action of $\mathfrak{sl}_2$ on $V$ for which $e$ acts by $N$. \end{corollary}

 \begin{proof} This follows from Theorem \ref{sl2repth} and the Jordan normal form theorem for operators on $V$. \end{proof}

 For a representation $V$ define its {\bf character} by

 Thus